 Beginning this year, Oglethorpe will recognize Juneteenth as an official university holiday.
 Because Juneteenth occurs on a Saturday this year, the university’s observance will take place Friday, June 18.

 A combination of the words “June” and “nineteenth,” Juneteenth commemorates the announcement of General Order No. 3 on June 19, 1865.
-On this day, Union Army Major General Gordon Granger read the proclamation to the people of Texas, delivering the news that all slaves were free.
+On this day, Union Army Major General Gordon Granger delivered the proclamation to the people of Texas, informing them of the news that all slaves were free.
 Originating in Galveston, Texas, Juneteenth celebrations now occur across the country.
 It is the oldest and most popular celebration of emancipation in the U.S.

 Juneteenth received renewed attention in light of social protests following the death of George Floyd, but the movement to make Juneteenth a national holiday has been active in the United States since the 1980s.
 More than a recognition of the past, the holiday amplifies ongoing movements against systemic oppression and the need to collectively commit to social justice and anti-racism.

 Oglethorpe University is proud to recognize Juneteenth, and we encourage everyone to celebrate the beauty and resilience of Black culture and history.
 The Office of Diversity, Equity and Inclusion, the DEI Task Force, and the OU Programming Board invite the Oglethorpe community to join in recognizing Juneteenth through several upcoming events.

 Oglethorpe events in celebration of Juneteenth

 Artist Talk featuring Shinobi.Dreams (Kitara Ramsess) – Oglethorpe student leaders commissioned this Atlanta-based, mixed-media artist to produce a mural on campus.
 Join us for this virtual event to learn about Kitara’s artistic practice and his original piece that will debut at Oglethorpe later this year.